ashiya2701/CS201_Project_Gale_Shapley_Algo/README.md

 To make it more simpler we will consider N students and N universities.
 Given these two sets with this algo we will form stable pairs of Students and their respective Universities.

+Steps -
+1. Each student who has not been admitted to any universities yet goes to the university that he/she prefers the most to whom he has not applied for admission yet according to the preference list.
+2. If a student applies for admission to a university in which the seat is not filled then he/she gets admission in that university.
+3. If a student applies for admission to a university in which the seat is already filled, then the university checks its preference order to see which student it prefers more.
+If the university prefers the new student over its currently enrolled student, then the university drops out it’s old student and enrolls the new student.
+And the student who was previously admitted  into the university is no more enrolled.
+4. These steps are repeated until all the students are enrolled in any of the universities.